suongfiori/codewars/README.md

-My collection of # codewars solutions
+My solutions for #codewars challenges